nancyAfycodes/Cognizant-Skills-Accelerator---GenSpark/README.md

 # Cognizant-Skills-Accelerator---GenSpark
-Contains assignment and modules for modules completed in the program
+Contains assignment and projects for modules completed in the program